hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Standard Data Set Reviewing Tool
 ********************************

-To assist program administrators in reviewing the standard use cases, we have developed a data set reviewing tool that helps identify what data points are currently required by these use cases.
-Remember, if you don't see a data point you're looking for in the use cases, it can be added to meet your program's needs.
+To assist program administrators in reviewing the standard use cases, a data set reviewing tool was developed that helps identify what data points are currently required by these use cases.
+Remember, if a data point is not in the use cases, it can be added to meet the program's needs.

 The Standard Data Set Reviewing Tool is available here